mmikowski/hi_score/README.md

 - [jQuery Plugin: event.dragscroll][5] Inertia scroll
 - [jQuery Plugin: debounce][6] Debounce (throttling)

+We also include webfonts.
+We have a modified version of Font-Awesome 4.5 and OpenSans.
+Check out the `font` directory for details.

 ## Compatibility
 Our baseline compatibility is IE9+.
+If you are targeting IE 8, you have our sympathy.

 ## Release Notes
 ### Copyright (c)